GraphiteEditor/Graphite/node-graph/rfcs/attribute-model.md

 ## Structure shapes

-A structure node pairs an extent composition with an index decomposition, and both come from one declaration:
+A structure node pairs an extent composition with an index decomposition.
+The extent composition is an ordinary extent override: the node macro's `extent(fn)` attribute names a function with the trait method's signature (the node and the context to `GPoll<Extent>`), so multiplicative, additive, and data-dependent extents are one mechanism rather than a macro taxonomy, and the default stays the meet over the value inputs.

-- Multiplicative (Repeat, map/enter): the extent is the new level's count times the carrier's.
-A flat index splits by division into the copy index (pushed as a level) and the content index.
+- Multiplicative (Repeat, map/enter): the extent override multiplies the new level's count by the carrier's.
+A flat index splits by division into the copy index (pushed as a level) and the content index; the level push and the `emit` tail are the skeleton declaration.
 Batches split into maximal per-copy runs.
-- Additive (Merge): the extent is the sum of the inputs'.
-A flat index range-splits into a segment and a local index, so per lane, merge is a selector whose condition is the index, and the selector machinery below is reused as-is.
+- Additive (Merge): an ordinary routing kernel whose selector condition is the index.
+The kernel range-splits the flat index into a segment and a local index through the shared split helper and evaluates that input at the shifted index via the derived-context lowering; the extent override sums the inputs' extents through `Extent::sum`.
+An input with unbounded (Free) extent counts as exactly one item in the sum, so merge is an extent-forcing boundary, which is the scalar base case.
 Item rows union with per-segment default fill.
-  Each input's top row is pushed down one level onto that input's items via entries in the translation plan (a level remap computed at wiring;
-  no values are needed at compile time), composing by the declared combine rule; the fallback is inner wins iff the inner level wrote the name, resolved from the write sets at wiring.
+Each input's top row is pushed down one level onto that input's items via entries in the translation plan (a level remap computed at wiring; no values are needed at compile time), composing by the declared combine rule; the fallback is inner wins iff the inner level wrote the name, resolved from the write sets at wiring.
 The merged top row starts empty.
-An explicit Wrap node is how the user nests instead.
-An input with unbounded (Free) extent contributes exactly one item, so merge is an extent-forcing boundary, which is the scalar base case.
-  Batched merge forwards per-segment sub-ranges to its inputs, so column uniformity survives concatenation per segment, and default materialization is only paid on the per-lane and store paths.
+An explicit Wrap node is how the user nests instead; a marker on the merge node enables the push-down plan variant.
+Batched merge forwards per-segment sub-ranges derived from the same split helper, so column uniformity survives concatenation per segment, default materialization is only paid on the per-lane and store paths, and per-lane vs batched agreement is law-bound.

 ## Opaque record values